Ukraine

 Voluntary medical insurance could offer different additional options, some of the most popular being:

 • Coverage of exclusions from the agreement.
-These are usually offered within certain corporate limits and could include things like prosthetic devices.
+These are typically offered within specific corporate limits and may include items such as war-related risks and veterans’ support.

-• Wellness benefits include access to swimming pools, gyms, or compensation for a gym membership.
+• Mental Health support, including individual sessions and lectures from general practitioners, psychologists, and other professionals.
+Wellness benefits include access to swimming pools and gyms, as well as compensation for a gym membership.

 Administrative Organizations